-The same natural compound, beta-sitosterol, that gives pecans its cholesterol-lowering power, has also been shown to be effective in treating the symptoms of benign prostatic hyperplasia (BPH).
+The same natural compound, beta-sitosterol, that gives pecans its cholesterol-lowering power, is also effective in treating the symptoms of benign prostatic hyperplasia (BPH).
 About two ounces of pecans provides an amount of beta-sitosterol found to be effective.
 In addition, a recent laboratory study from Purdue University found that gamma-tocopherol, the type of vitamin E found in pecans, has the ability to kill prostate cancer cells while leaving healthy cells alone.
 The researchers now want to test this and other types of vitamin E in animals.

 Contrary to the widely held, but mistaken belief that “nuts are fattening,” several population studies found that as nut consumption increased, body fat actually decreased.
 And clinical studies have confirmed that conclusion, finding that eating nuts actually resulted in lower weights.
 One study from Harvard School of Public Health discovered that people following a weight-loss diet that contained 35% of calories from fat, including pecans as a fat source, were able to keep weight off longer than people following a traditionally recommended lower fat diet.
 With their super nutrition profile and low-carb content, pecans also make a perfect choice for people following low-carb weight-loss plans.